helloideabox/powerpack-lite-beaver-builder/readme.txt

 *   Expert support.
 *   Lifetime Package available.

-Visit [the PowerPack Beaver Builder addon Homepage](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-homepage-link "Beaver Addons Homepage") to explore our easy-to-use custom modules and templates.
+Visit [PowerPack Beaver Builder addon Homepage](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-homepage-link "Beaver Addons Homepage") to explore our easy-to-use custom modules and templates.

-= See, what our users have got to say about the PowerPack =
+= See, what our users have got to say about PowerPack =

 Here are some testimonials from our Happy Customers and Beaver Builder experts.

 "PowerPack is a fantastic add-on for Beaver Builder.
 It is full of value and is backed by a team who really care about their product.
 I think PowerPack should be part of every Beaver Builder's toolkit." - Dynamik Beaver

-"The PowerPack Add-on for Beaver Builder is a steal!
+"PowerPack Add-on for Beaver Builder is a steal!
 So much functionality in one plugin and it keeps getting better!
 The team at IdeaBox continues to amaze and deliver.
 This is a fabulous addition to my developer toolbox." - Gretchen Cawthon

 "PowerPack is a welcome addition to the tools we can use to make websites easier for our clients to edit. " - Jeff Weese